LiskArchive/lips/proposals/lip-nazar-architecture.md

 ## Lisk

 Lisk Core in the above diagram denotes the complete ecosystem of the node software as composed by various units.
-The units should be glued together to work and drive the blockchain.
+The units should be connect with each other to work and drive the blockchain.

 ## Controller